-In 1995, Sheri Fastenrath, DVM, identified the need for an emergent care facility for owners and their pets in the Huntsville area.
+In 1994, Sheri Fastenrath, DVM, identified the need for an emergent care facility for owners and their pets in the Huntsville area.
 Unfortunately, there were not many overnight emergency options for medical treatment in the surrounding area.

 In response to that need, Dr. Fastenrath and other local veterinarians formed a committee to lay the plans for what would become the Animal Emergency Clinic of North Alabama.
-The response from the community was so overwhelming that many of the area veterinarians also came aboard and agreed that there was a need in the community.
-The Animal Emergency Clinic of North Alabama was founded by Dr. Sheri Fastnrath, Dr. Charles Horton, and Dr. Mark Russell, Dr. Mike Wilson, Dr. Wilson McManus II, Dr. Charles Young, Dr. Sammy Linderman and the late Dr. Lewis McCurdy.
+The community's response was so overwhelming that many of the area veterinarians also came aboard and agreed that there was a need in the community.
+The Animal Emergency Clinic of North Alabama was founded by Dr. Sheri Fastnrath, Dr. Charles Horton, and Dr. Mark Russell, Dr. Mike Wilson, Dr. Wilson McManus II, Dr. Charles Young, Dr. Sammy Linderman, and the late Dr. Lewis McCurdy.
 In 2018, we became Animal Emergency & Critical Care.

 Our equipment/facilities include:

-- Intensive care unit with oxygen and temperature control
+Intensive care unit with oxygen and temperature control

-- Surgical suite with state-of-the-art monitoring equipment, anesthesia machines and a ventilator
+Surgical suite with state-of-the-art monitoring equipment, anesthesia machines, and a ventilator

-- Limited equipment for exotic and pocket pets
+Limited equipment for exotic and pocket pets

-If you have any questions or need immediate care for your pet, call us at: (256) 533-7600.
+If you have any questions or need immediate care for your pet, call us at (256) 533-7600.

 Exotic Pets: Birds, Ferrets, Rabbits, Guinea Pigs, Hedgehogs, Sugar Gliders, and Rodents (rats, hamsters, gerbils, etc.)